Scientists Net Virus Behind Tilapia Die-Offs in Israel and Ecuador

 “The New York Genome Center was excited to join in characterizing this novel virus and contribute to this important environmental and globally impactful research,” says Toby Bloom, the Center’s deputy scientific director.

-“Gumshoe epidemiology, molecular gymnastics and classical microbiological methods were required to link this new virus to disease,” says Ian Lipkin, senior author, director of the Center for Infection and Immunity and John Snow Professor of Epidemiology at the Mailman School.
+“Gumshoe epidemiology, molecular gymnastics, and classical microbiological methods were required to link this new virus to disease,” says Ian Lipkin, senior author, director of the Center for Infection and Immunity and John Snow Professor of Epidemiology at the Mailman School.
 “Resolution of this mystery was only possible through the concerted efforts of this talented group of international collaborators.”

-While best known for identifying viruses behind human disease, the Center for Infection and Immunity, pinpointed the virus beyond a disease that decimated salmon farms in Europe in 2010.
+While best known for identifying viruses behind human disease, the Center for Infection and Immunity, pinpointed the virus behind a disease that decimated salmon farms in Europe in 2010.
 They have done similar work with seals, sea lions, and Great Apes.

 The current research was supported by grants from the United States-Israel Bi-National Agricultural Research & Development Fund (BARD IS-4583-13), the Israel Ministry of Agriculture & Rural Development Chief Scientist Office (847-0389-14), U.S. National Institutes for Health (AI109761), USAID PREDICT, and a fellowship to J.E.K.T. from the Manna Center Program in Food Safety and Security at Tel Aviv University.
 The authors declare no conflicts.